his is the first book in a five book series called the Monarchies

 There are multiple story threads to follow in this book, and presumably throughout

 the series.
 The first thread is Hawkwood's story.
-Hawkwood is the captain of a merchant sailing ship for
+Hawkwood is the captain of a merchant ship sailing for

 the kingdom of Hebrion, on the western edge of the continent.
-There is no known land to west of Hebrion,
+There is no known land to the west of Hebrion,

 but an old ship's log has been found which describes a journey to vast and distant western continent.
 The